Curriculum and Academic Programme

 Students whose developing level of English might make it difficult for them to access the Grade level curriculum will be placed in English as an Additional Language (EAL) in order to assist with their language learning.
 Placement in the Language Acquisition classes is according to the student’s level of proficiency.
 Students are encouraged to continue to study the languages that they have chosen in the Middle School in order to ensure that they reach an adequate level to sit for International Baccalaureate (IB) and Advanced Placement (AP) examinations.
 Classes for additional languages are sometimes offered on a private basis outside of school.

-The Physical and Health Education (PHE) programme is designed to encourage maximum participation during class times as well as improve fitness and develop motor, social and personal skills.
-With this in mind, the department also teaches the health curriculum, health awareness and related issues.
-Classes take place both indoors and outdoors and will include theory.
+The Physical Education (PE) programme is designed to encourage maximum participation during class times as well as improve fitness and develop motor, social and personal skills.
+Classes take place both indoors and outdoors.
 Although there is not a formal PE uniform, students are expected to come to lessons appropriately dressed in a sports shirt, shorts and clean athletic shoes.

 When applying to the High School, non-native speakers of English are requested to state their level of English proficiency.
 If required, the student will be tested in the four skills of reading, writing, speaking and listening.
 If it is deemed that the student requires additional support in the academic language skills required to succeed in the mainstream classes, they will be placed in the EAL programme.
 Within this programme, each student’s specific needs are assessed and assistance will be provided to accelerate English language development, as well as support for other subjects.